tsantalis/RefactoringMiner/documentation/mcp.md

 The MCP tool only reads pull-request data.
 It does not post comments, mark files viewed, edit pull requests, or change repository state.

 Use a GitHub number that identifies a pull request, not a plain issue.
+If `cloneUrl` is omitted, the MCP server reads the GitHub `origin` remote from its working directory.
+If there is no GitHub `origin`, pass `cloneUrl` explicitly.
 For pull-request diff browser tools, the returned WebDiff URL is local to the machine running the MCP server.
 It is not a hosted report link.

 ## What the server does not do